The Novel Network

 Brigid Rooney's project "The novel and the suburb in Australia: 1901 to the present" investigates a productive nexus between fictional and real suburbia in Australian novels over the past century.
 She is researching novels by Christina Stead, Eleanor Dark, Patrick White, Elizabeth Harrower, George Johnston, David Malouf, Melissa Lucashenko and Steven Carroll, among others.
 Her questions concern how fictional works are sourced in and evoke specific times and places (i.e. suburbs and suburban communities), and how they form a longitudinal fictional archive of lost places.
 Most of all she's interested in how novels transform and reinvent source material through fictional autobiography, non-linear or modernist temporalities or other experimental forms of narration.

-Vanessa Smith's current research project, "Child's Play: object relations from Defoe to Winnicott", links novel writing with British object relations theory via representations of juvenile writing and reading.
+Vanessa Smith's current research project, "Toy Stories: object relations from Defoe to Winnicott", links novel writing with British object relations theory via representations of juvenile writing and reading.
 It considers novelists from the eighteenth through twentieth centuries, including Defoe, the Brontes, Robert Louis Stevenson, Kipling, Lewis Carroll, Virginia Woolf and Elizabeth Bowen.
 She has previously published on Defoe's, Melville's and Stevenson's novels, on the novel in English in Oceania to 1950, and on books (from religious tracts to pulp fiction) as objects of exchange in scenarios of intercultural contact.